 Applications received by the District will be reviewed by and distributed to District staff and the CSC.
 Projects will be scored by the CSC with the assistance of District staff in accordance with the criteria presented in the RFP.
 The scores are meant to inform the decision-making process but will not be the determining factor for project selection.
+A meeting with the CSC will be scheduled after the conclusion of the RFP period to present and rank the submitted proposals.

-The District will report program information in accordance with Community Air Protection program guidelines found at: https://ww3.arb.ca.gov/msprog/cap/docs/cap incentives 2019 guidelines.pdf.
+The District will report program information in accordance with Community Air Protection program guidelines found at: https://ww3.arb.ca.gov/msprog/cap/docs/cap_incentives_2019_guidelines.pdf.